 The tree stump play area is fantastic.
 It’s just old stumps but the kids love it; they can clamber around safely to their hearts content.
 Keep an eye out for the carvings in the tree stumps – they’re very cool.
 In the visitor centre there is an exhibition area which provides hands-on exhibits about wildlife for the kids.

 During summer weekends you can climb the monument if you want.
-There are a LOT of steps but the views up there are phenomenal (as long as you have a head for heights).
-This is chargeable unless you are a National Trust member but it’s a nominal fee.
+There are a LOT of steps, but the views up there are phenomenal (as long as you have a head for heights).
+This is chargeable, unless you are a National Trust member, but it’s a nominal fee.

 Parking – Free, on-site, but can get busy